ACP Ships and Boats

 The Atlas III was retired in 1996 as a work-horse vessel and replaced by the Oceanus named after another Greek God.
 The crane was removed from the Atlas III and installed on the Oceanus.

-The Atlas III is used today as a training vessel for Panama Canal Pilots.
+The Atlas III was used as a training vessel for Panama Canal Pilots, but currently is anchored off the causeway in Panama.

 Dredger Quibian 1